-a.
-To aid in the continuity of the Journal and to facilitate the transition to the new Editorial Board, each outgoing Senior Board member shall prepare an annual report to be presented to the corresponding incoming Senior Board member no later than 14 days after the Election.
-The annual report shall contain the current status of all responsibilities of the outgoing Senior Board member's editorial position, an overview of the accomplishments made by the outgoing Senior Board member during the year, any problems encountered in carrying out the duties of the position and the solution(s) implemented, any suggestions for the incoming Senior Board editor regarding the execution of the position, and any

-- other pertinent information that will be necessary for the incoming Senior Board member. - b.
-The outgoing Senior Board members shall remain available until the end of the Spring semester to assist the incoming Senior Board members.
-After the Spring Elections, outgoing Senior Board members shall retain their enumerated powers through graduation only with regard to publication, staffing, disciplinary, and operation decisions relevant to that academic year.
-Incoming Senior Board members shall assume all powers enumerated in these Bylaws and not retained by the outgoing Senior Board members immediately upon election. - i.
-The outgoing Editor-in-Chief shall hold a transition meeting with the incoming and outgoing Senior Editorial Boards, to take place within 2 weeks of the date of the Election. - c.
-The final authority on all Journal decisions/power shall transition to the incoming Senior Board members no later than the last week of April (with the formal date being set by the outgoing former Editor-in-Chief).
+- A. To aid in the continuity of the Journal and to facilitate the transition to the new Senior Editorial Board, each outgoing Senior Editorial Board member shall prepare an annual report to be presented to the corresponding incoming Senior Editorial Board member no later than 14 days after the Election.
+The annual report shall contain the current status of all responsibilities of the outgoing Senior Editorial Board member's editorial position, an overview of the accomplishments made by the outgoing Senior Editorial Board member during the year, any problems encountered in carrying out the duties of the position and the solution(s) implemented, any suggestions for the incoming Senior Editorial Board editor regarding the execution of the position, and any other pertinent information that will be necessary for the incoming Senior Editorial Board member. - B. The outgoing Senior Editorial Board members shall remain available until the end of the Spring semester to assist the incoming Senior Editorial Board members.
+After the Spring Elections, outgoing Senior Editorial Board members shall retain their enumerated powers through graduation only with regard to publication, staffing, disciplinary, and operation decisions relevant to that academic year.
+Incoming Senior Editorial Board members shall assume all powers enumerated in these Bylaws and not retained by the outgoing Senior Board members immediately upon election. - 1.
+The outgoing Editor-in-Chief shall hold a transition meeting with the incoming and outgoing Senior Editorial Boards, to take place within two weeks of the date of the Election. - C. The final authority on all Journal decisions/power shall transition to the incoming Senior Editorial Board members no later than the last day of May (with the formal date being set by the outgoing Editor-in-Chief).